 Anh Mai of Mai Style Pages is a stylish lady who currently resides in Philly.
-I find it so inspiring that Anh turned her passion for fashion into a career path.
+I find it so inspiring that Anh turned her passion for fashion into a career path, and she’s constantly giving me so much inspiration for new looks; it’s a really good job I found a code for discount clothing online or I’d be bankrupt!
 Read on to find out more about Anh and her awesome personal style!

 Anh Mai: I started my blog because when I moved to Philly I didn’t know anyone.
 When I was home I used to be able to share my new clothes and outfits with my sisters or friends.
 When I moved to Philly, I only had my husband, and I think he was getting sick of me trying on outfits and showing him.
 Lol.
 Also, because I love sharing with people the bargain and finds I would get from vintage and thrift stores, so the blog really allowed me to share that.
 I love it when people ask me questions on the blog.
 I have even connected some of my readers to my sales people to help them find things like sold out shoes.
 My last name is Mai pronounced like “my” so I thought it was a fun play on words.
 Even though now most people call me Mai, even people I’ve met in the past!
 It’s kind of weird.

 Shen Dove: Can you name some of your style inspiration or influences (family members, designers, artists, celebrities, etc.)?